-Leaf blowers can help you clear anything from your yard or driveway from dust and debris to leaves.
+If you want a tidy, well-groomed yard, driveway and sidewalks, a leaf blower can be a great tool to include in your yardwork collection.
+Leaf blowers can help you clear anything from your yard or driveway, including dust, debris and leaves.
 Many have the power to handle either large stretches of grassy land or a small backyard.
-We tested leaf blowers that work for both commercial landscape workers as well as homeowners who want help getting rid of the fallen leaves that come with autumn.
-Depending on how large of a space you need to cover, you have a range of blowers to choose from.
-To learn more about leaf blowers, visit our learning center.
+We evaluated leaf blowers that work for both commercial landscape workers as well as homeowners who want help getting rid of the fallen leaves that are inevitable when you’ve got trees on or near your property.
+You have a range of blowers to choose from and which one you select will depend substantially on how large a space you need to cover as well as other factors.
+You can learn more by reading our articles about leaf blowers.

 Power & Performance

-We tested both gas and electric leaf blowers.
-None of the blowers we tested are made exclusively for professionals or homeowners, even though, according to our testing results, some blowers are better suited for large areas while some are better for smaller areas.
-We measured how far each blower could move a pile of sawdust or lawn debris, such as grass clippings or leaves, and how quickly it moved it.
+In addition, we investigated how far each blower could move a pile of sawdust or lawn debris, such as grass clippings or leaves, and how quickly it moved it.
 The best leaf blowers could blow debris more than 17 feet.

 Gas or Electric?

-When buying a leaf blower, you need to determine whether you'd prefer a gas-powered or electric model.
-There are a number of considerations with each type.
-If you select a gas-powered model, you will have to make sure you have the strength and mobility to rev up the engine by using a pull cord (which often requires a hard yank).
-In addition, many gas-powered blowers consist of a two-stroke engine, which requires a mixture of gasoline and oil that you'll need to mix up and keep on hand.
+When buying a leaf blower, you need to determine whether you'd prefer a gas-powered or electric model, and each type has strong points and drawbacks.
+If you select a gas leaf blower, you will have to make sure you have the strength and mobility to rev up the engine by using a pull cord since it often requires a hard yank.
+In addition, many gas-powered blowers consist of a two-stroke engine, which requires a mixture of gasoline and oil that you'll need to prepare and keep on hand.

-If you choose an electric leaf blower, you will have to either remember to charge the battery before use (if it has a battery) or, in the case of corded models, determine the closest, most convenient electrical outlet outside that gives you the best access to your yard.
-(There also is the issue of the cord getting tangled around objects like sprinkler heads, shrubs, etc.)
+If you choose an electric leaf blower, you will have to either remember to charge the battery before use (if it has a battery) or, in the case of corded models, find the closest, most convenient electrical outlet outside that gives you the best access to your yard.
+Another consideration to take into account before you buy is the issue of a cord getting tangled around objects like sprinkler heads, shrubs, etc.

-If you prefer to have total control over the blower's speed and you have a big area to cover, choose a leaf blower with high marks in both power and maneuverability.
-If you have a smaller yard and only plan to do a simple cleanup occasionally, then one with less power and maneuverability can suffice.
+If you prefer to have total control over the blower's speed and you have a big area to cover, choose a leaf blower that offers substantial power and maneuverability.
+If you have a smaller yard and only plan to do the occasional simple cleanup, then one with less power and maneuverability will work nicely.

-The best leaf blowers offer variable speeds, which allow you to set the speed of the blower for the job at hand, usually through numbered knobs near the blower’s handle or by how far you squeeze the handle lever.
-A vacuum function, while not essential, is also an added benefit.
+The best leaf blowers offer variable speeds, which allows you to set the speed of the blower for the job at hand, usually through numbered knobs near the blower’s handle or by how far you squeeze the handle lever.
+A vacuum function, while not essential, can be quite helpful.
 If the blower comes with a vacuum function, then look for vacuuming accessories, like attachments, for more specific jobs.

-What Else is Important in Selecting a Leaf Blower?
+What Else Is Important in Choosing a Leaf Blower?

-Most blowers feature a soft-grip handle, and it should be at a good angle and made with a soft, cushiony material to ease strain on your hands.
+Most blowers feature a soft-grip handle, and it should be at a good angle and made with a soft cushioned material to ease strain on your hands.
 The rest of the design should fit your needs.
-If you plan to use the blower for several different functions, look for a blower designed with adjustable extension tubes.
-Also, the overall size of the leaf blower, and how easily you are able to carry it, also influence your ability to use it.
+If you plan to use the blower for several different functions, look for one with adjustable extension tubes.
+The overall size of the leaf blower, and how easily you are able to carry it, also influence your ability to use it.